 Spina Bifida Risk Reduction Starts Before Pregnancy

 Spina bifida, which means “split” or “open” spine in Latin, is a birth defect in which a fetus’s spine is not formed correctly during pregnancy.
 The spinal cord normally ‘zips’ closed early in pregnancy.
-If it fails to close anywhere along the spinal cord, the cord and nerves can be damaged.
-The severity of the damage depends on two factors: the size and location of the opening in the spine and whether part of the spinal cord and nerves are affected.
+If it fails to close anywhere along the spinal cord, the cord and nerves can be damaged/exposed.
+The severity of the damage depends on two factors: the size and location of the opening in the spine and whether parts of the spinal cord and nerves are affected.

 3 Most Common Types of Spina Bifida

-Cause of Spina Bifida
+Causes of Spina Bifida